Torn Between Worlds

 That is the terrifying and dangerous reality for Veterans who experience flashbacks of varying degrees.
 A flashback occurs when you feel as if you are re-experiencing a traumatic event.
 You might remember everything about the event as if you were going through it again, including vivid details.
 You might even have the same feelings or physical sensations that you had at the time of the event.

 Flashbacks can be a symptom of a number of disorders, including anxiety, depression, eating disorders, schizophrenia, and PTSD.
-They can also be rooted in near-death experiences, homesickness, sexual trauma, or substance abuse.
+They can also be rooted in near-death experiences, homesickness, sexual trauma, or a substance use disorder.
 VA offers professional treatment, including group therapy or prolonged exposure therapy, that can help Veterans understand their thoughts, triggers, and reactions and teach them techniques for coping with stressful situations.

 Chris, a U.S. Marine Corps Veteran who served in Iraq, awoke in a hospital with casts on both legs and one arm but no memory of what got him there.